groovybits/consciousChat/README.md

 - **Auto Generate Responses**: The chatbot can automatically generate responses without requiring manual input.
 - **Stop on New Line**: The conversation can be configured to pause when a new line is detected.
 - **Stochastic Token Generation**: The chatbot can generate a variable number of tokens per response, making the conversation feel more dynamic and natural.
+- **Stream Speak**: Streams the conversation per `tokenstospeak` value instead of speaking at new lines.
+- **Episode Mode**: Enables the output to follow a TV episode script format.

 ## Recommended Models